gurul/gurul/README.md

 # Hey, I'm Guru 👋

-I'm a Computer Science student at UW Seattle building technology that bridges communities.
+I'm a Computer Science student at UW Seattle building technology that preserves human context at scale.
 Currently obsessing over **storeybox** — a physical storytelling booth that captures authentic moments.

 > *"In the depth of winter, I finally learned that within me there lay an invincible summer."*